-Queensland Police Service Internet Site: Privacy Statement
+Queensland Police Service Internet Site: Privacy and Collection Statement

 QPS information management policies and procedures conform to the requirements of the Police Service Administration Act 1990, Public Service Act 2008, Public Service Regulations 2008 and Information Privacy Act 2009.
-Accountability requirements under these legislative provisions and the Crime and Misconduct Act 2001 apply to any alleged contravention of authorised procedures.
+Accountability requirements under these legislative provisions and the Crime and Corruption Act 2001 apply to any alleged contravention of authorised procedures.

 Personal information is defined by Information Privacy Act 2009 as, "information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion."

 Information Privacy relates to the fair collection and handling of personal information.
 The Information Privacy Act 2009 (IP Act) sets out the ways in which Queensland Government agencies must handle personal information and also provides individuals with access and amendments rights to their own personal information.
 Eleven Information Privacy Principles (IPPs), contained within the IP Act, along with other relevant sections, govern the way Queensland government agencies collect, store, access and use personal information.

 Personal information is defined in the IP Act as information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.
 Examples of personal information include a person’s name and address, date of birth, physical characteristics including height, birthmarks and tattoos.

 Collection of Information